 In addition to any termination rights set forth in any Ordering Document, Customer or TermScout may immediately terminate the Agreement and/or any Ordering Document upon written notice to the other party if:

-- the other party is in breach of the Agreement (a) in a way that is not curable, or (b) if curable, fails to cure such breach with 15 days’ notice thereof; or
+- the other party is in breach of the Agreement (a) in a way that is not curable, or (b) if curable, fails to cure such breach with 15 days’ notice of the breach; or

 - the other party files a petition in bankruptcy, becomes insolvent, or dissolves.